Employing Namespaces in TypeScript to encapsulate your data

 <script src="./a.js" />

-However, you can use --outFile flag with the tsc command to generate a bundle (_such as tsc --outFile bundle.js a.ts).
-The typeScript compiler will automatically figure out the order of code precedence in the compiled JavaScript based on the order of reference directives.
-Therefore reference directives are absolutely necessary for internal modules.
+However, you can use the --outFile flag with the tsc command to generate a bundle (_such as tsc --outFile bundle.js a.ts).
+The TypeScript compiler figures out the code order in the compiled JavaScript based on the order of reference directives.
+Therefore, reference directives are necessary for internal modules.

 // bundle.js